noir-lang/noir/docs/docs/spec/account_circuit.md

 - `nullifier_2 = (create || migrate) ? pedersen::compress(account_public_key) : 0`

 > Note: The rollup circuit for Aztec Connect permits unlimited `0` nullifiers to be added to the nullifier tree, because:
-> - Each nullifier is added to the nullifier tree at the leafIndex which is equal to the nullifier value.
+> - Each nullifier is added to the nullifier tree at the leaf index which is equal to the nullifier value.
 > - So the rollup circuit will try to add `nullifier = 0` to `leafIndex = 0`.
 > - First it checks whether the leaf is empty.
 Well `0` implies "empty", so this check will pass, and the value `0` will be once-again added to the 0th leaf.